A Model for Line Absorption and Emission from Turbulent Mixing Layers: Methods

 We calculate ion column densities along sightlines through simulations using Trident \citep{trident}, which generates synthetic spectra.
-For simplicity, we ignore photoionization and instead assume a CIE cooling curve and ion fractions \citet{Gnat_2007}.
+For simplicity and consistency, we ignore photoionization and instead assume CIE ion fractions from \citet{Gnat_2007}.
 Using Trident, we add fields for the ions we are interested in by post-processing snapshots from simulation data.
 We assume solar metallicity and zero redshift.
 Lastly, we use pyatomdb \citep{pyatomdb} to compute line emissivities.

 \dobib